 At Thomas Edison State University, Lindsey is helping build the university's first fully competency based Associate's degree program in Liberal Studies (AALS).
-The AALS is the 8th competency based degree program in the nation to receive accreditation and has been designed using completely free and open resources.
+The AALS is the 8th competency based degree program in the nation to receive accreditation from Middle States and has been designed using completely free and open resources.
 She also supports the redesign of the school's various prior learning assessment programs for adult education to support innovations in pedagogy, particularly around the introduction of Connected Learning principles into the design of curriculum and assessment.

 As part of her remote visiting scholar position with UC Irvine, Lindsey continues to support the mission of the Connected Learning Lab and assists in various projects internally and with outside vendors to advance Connected Learning projects and research.
 She is a board advisor for The Paradigm Switch and enjoys implementing her dissertation findings into initiatives that help military spouses find meaningful remote careers.
 She also recently started a program in spiritual direction at the Shalem Institute and looks forward to learning more about contemplative spirituality while supporting others in their spiritual lives.
 In the fall of 2019, she’ll attend Lancaster Theological Seminary as a part-time MDiv student in order to investigate the spiritual crisis of precarity through theological and pastoral training.
 When not working, she likes to dream about seemingly impossible solutions to major problems, like the design of a fully cooperative college owned by students and faculty.